LitoMore/simple-icons-cdn/README.md

 #### Auto-sized

-This can be used if you want all icons rendered with consitent size.
+This is useful if you want all icons rendered with consitent size.

 ```markdown
 <img height="20" src="https://cdn.simpleicons.org/github?viewbox=auto" />